openvinotoolkit/openvino/docs/articles_en/get-started/configurations-header/configurations-intel-gpu.rst

 To use a GPU device for OpenVINO inference, you must install OpenCL runtime packages.

-If you are using a discrete GPU (for example Arc 770), you must also be using a supported Linux kernel as per `../../documentation. <https://dgpu-docs.intel.com/driver/kernel-driver-types.html>`__
+If you are using a discrete GPU (for example Arc 770), you must also be using a supported Linux kernel as per `documentation. <https://dgpu-docs.intel.com/driver/kernel-driver-types.html>`__

 - For Arc GPU, kernel 6.2 or higher is recommended.
 - For Max and Flex GPU, or Arc with kernel version lower than 6.2, you must also install the ``intel-i915-dkms`` and ``xpu-smi`` kernel modules as described in the installation ../../documentation for `Max/Flex <https://dgpu-docs.intel.com/driver/installation.html>`__ or `Arc. <https://dgpu-docs.intel.com/driver/client/overview.html>`__